research-ag/vector/README.md

 It provides random access like `Array` and `Buffer` and can grow and shrink at the end like `Buffer` can.
 Unlike `Buffer`, the memory overhead for allocated but no yet used space is $O(\sqrt{n})$ instead of $O(n)$.

-The package is published here: [https://mops.one/vector](https://mops.one/vector)
+The package is published on [MOPS](https://mops.one/vector) and [Github](https://github.com/research-ag/vector).

 The API documentation can be found here: [https://mops.one/vector/docs](https://mops.one/vector/docs)

 ### Characteristics

-The data structure is based on the paper [Resizable Arrays in Optimal Time and Space](https://sedgewick.io/wp-content/themes/sedgewick/papers/1999Optimal.pdf) by Brodnik, Carlsson, Demaine, Munro and Sedgewick (1999).
-It is has the following characteristics:
+The data structure is based on the paper [Resizable Arrays in Optimal Time and Space](https://sedgewick.io/wp-content/themes/sedgewick/papers/1999Optimal.pdf) by Brodnik, Carlsson, Demaine, Munro and Sedgewick (1999) which has the following characteristics:

-* implemented as a 2-dimensional array
+* based on a 2-dimensional array
 * performance-optimized
 * persistent memory overhead: $O(\sqrt{n})$
 * worst-case instruction overhead: $O(\sqrt{n})$
 * no re-allocation or copying of data blocks

+The implementation is furthermore cycle optimized.

 ### Motivation

 When developing smart contract canisters, to be sure that the canister does not ever run into cycle limits, one has to reason about the code's worst-case complexity.
-This is even more important as publicly accessible smart contract canisters operate in an adversarial environment in which they don't control their input.
+This is even more important as publicly accessible smart contract canisters don't control their input and operate in a potentially adversarial environment.
 Understanding worst-case behavior is often critical.

 The go-to data structure for a resizable array is `Buffer` from motoko-base.
-`Buffer` is a fixed-size array with some reserve capacity that is "grown" when the fill level reaches the capacity.
+`Buffer` is a fixed-size array with some reserve capacity that is "grown" when it fills up.
 Growing means that the old array is copied into a newly allocated larger array and the old array becomes garbage.
 The growing factor is 1.5x.
 Therefore, `Buffer` has linear persistent memory overhead (1.5x) and